karenzone/logstash-docs-md/README.md

     1. Specify the Elastic Stack version.
 1. The GitHub action gets this content:
     1. **elastic/built-docs**: The latest versioned HTML files from the elastic/built-docs repo's versioned-plugin-reference directory.
-    1. **elastic/logstash**: The latest `Gemfile` lock file from the specified Elastic Stack version branch from the [elastic/logstash](https://github.com/elastic/logstash) repo.
 1. **elastic/logstash-docs-md**: Then back in elastic/logstash-docs-md it starts building out the Markdown:
     1. It translates the versioned-plugin-reference HTML files to docs-builder compatible Markdown.
-    1. It uses the `Gemfile` lock file to generate a list of all plugins and the plugin version that is aligned with the specified Elastic Stack version ([more details below](#plugin-version-to elastic-stack-version-mapping)).
-    1. For each plugin, find the versioned plugin Markdown file that is aligned with the specified Elastic Stack version, copy it to the `docs/lsr` directory, and make some minor changes ([more details below](#vpr-to-lsr-processing)).
+    1. For each plugin, find the latest versioned plugin Markdown file that, copy it to the `docs/lsr` directory, and make some minor changes ([more details below](#vpr-to-lsr-processing)).
     1. For each plugin type, build the overview page listing all plugins with a description.
     1. The Logstash docs team reviews and merges the PR.